First there was the flat screen, then HD resolution and now it’s smart TVs.

 Here are four different ways you can identify a smart TV:

 The tell-tale sign that your TV is smart, will be the presence of apps.
-The two most popular apps to look out for are Netflix and Amazon Prime.
+The two most popular apps to look out for are Netflix and Amazon Prime, or you could look for the smart TV web browser apps.

 Sometimes you’ll know this by looking at the included remote which may have dedicated buttons with shortcuts to certain apps.
 Other times you may need to navigate to a home screen or main menu.